 - IPC 354 lacks a statutory definition of “modesty”.
 It carries a weak penalty and is a compoundable offence.
 Further, it does not protect the “modesty” of a male child.

 - In IPC 377, the term “unnatural offences” is not defined.
 It only applies to victims penetrated by their attacker’s sex act and is not designed to criminalise sexual abuse of children.

 As such a legislative reform with a specific child protection act in mind was needed.

 - “Children” according to the Act are individuals aged below 18 years.
 The Act is gender-neutral.

 - Different forms of sexual abuse including but not limited to sexual harassment, pornography, penetrative & non-penetrative assault are defined in the Act.

-- Sexual assault is deemed to be “aggravated” under certain circumstances such as, when the child is mentally ill.
-Also when the abuse is committed by the person in a position of trust such as doctor, teacher, policeman, family member.
+- Sexual assault is deemed to be “aggravated” under certain circumstances such as when the child is mentally ill.
+Also when the abuse is committed by the person in a position of trust such as a doctor, teacher, policeman, family member.

-- The Act provides for establishment of Special Courts for trial of such offences and matters related to it.
+- The Act provides for the establishment of Special Courts for the trial of such offences and matters related to it.